-Or, you might live together with your partner for many happy years stay married / together (v.) stick together through thick and thin put up with each other weather the storm make it through the rain phrases from wedding vows (phr.) in sickness and in health devoted couple (n.) old timers love birds perfect couple (phr.) made for each other optimist's view (v.) live happily ever after pessimist's view (v.) endure a life sentence
+Or, you might live together with your partner for many happy years stay married / together (v.) stick together through thick and thin put up with each other weather the storm make it through the rain in sickness and in health devoted couple (n.) old timers love birds perfect couple (phr.) made for each other optimist's view (v.) live happily ever after pessimist's view (v.) endure a life sentence